JcB1971/Portfolio_2022/README.md

 ### How is the data organized ?

 The data is organized in monhtly csv files.
 The most recent twelve months of data (March 2021 - March 2022) were used for this project.
-The files consist of 13 columns containing information related to ride_id, bike_type, ride_time, start_at, end_at, start location, end location, and geographic coordinates.
+The files consist of 13 columns containing information related : ride_type start_time
+end_time
+from_station_name
+from_station_id
+to_station_name
+to_station_id
+start_lat
+start_lng
+end_lat
+end_lng
+user_type
+date